What is retargeting?

 You can then optimise the performance of this customer match ad campaign by integrating email analytics to target audiences with specific ads based on how they have interacted with your emails.
 For example, if you have a group of email recipients who only open your emails when a discount or offer is mentioned in the subject, your ads should reflect this.
 Linking your Google Analytics and Google Ads accounts is essential to ensure you’re targeting your ads based on actual website activity insight rather than guesswork.

 Google Display Network is an element of Google Ads that involves the display of visual banner ads or text on advertising-supported websites.
 Through these ads you can promote your services to users browsing any of the websites which display your ads.
 GDN allows you to promote your business and increase impressions without the user having to actively click on your ad.
 You can tailor your ad to only appear on web pages containing certain keywords related to your ad, which will help to concentrate your ad campaign towards a more relevant and qualified audience.
+As effective as this form of advertising can be, Google disapproves any form of display advertising that focuses on personal hardships, such as health.
+This includes:

 It’s important to note that the healthcare industry is one of Google Ads’ restricted industries, with several policies in place to restrict the promotion of healthcare-related content.
 Don’t let this scare you off exploring Google as a retargeting tool but be mindful of the guidelines at all times.